 please note that our telephone messages are picked up once per week, but our email is monitored daily.

-Vice-President Scott Hodgkins
+President Scott Hodgkins

 Secretary Tammy Willey

-Asst Treas Jenny Maltais
+Treasurer Jenny Hall Maltais

-Trustee Scott Hodgkins 2025
+Scott Hodgkins 2025

-Trustee Tammy Willey 2026
+Tammy Willey 2026

 Sign up to receive our monthly newsletter and hear about our meetings and other events.